eveloth/eveloth/README.md

 I professionally do backend with Go and C# and unprofessionaly but with great passion do everything else.

+I like em dashes.
+No AI will take my em dashes from me.

 <!--
 **eveloth/eveloth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.